Back To TOP

 Symptoms of Environmental Allergies in Cats

-1. Skin and Coat
+1. Skin and coat

 • Redness and inflammation: The skin may appear pink or red, particularly in areas of constant licking or scratching.

-• Scabs or sores: Open sores or scabs can develop from continuous trauma.
+• Scabs or scabs: Open wounds or scabs can develop from ongoing trauma.< />< />environmental allergies in cats

 2. Ears